Persistence

 var persist = LocalPersist("myFile");

-You can save the list to the file:
+Save the list to the file:

 await persist.save(simpleObjs);

-And then later load these objects:
+And then later load it:

 List<Object> simpleObjs = await persistence.load();